seasonedcc/flashboard-demo/README.md

 ## 🧠 Exploring the Codebase

-The primary goal of this repository is to illustrate how Flashboard can be integrated into your own stack.
+The primary goal of this repository is to illustrate how Flashboard can be integrated into your stack.

 ### Key Directories